Banking Analyst Program

 - Proficiency in Microsoft Excel, Word, and PowerPoint

 If your application is reviewed and selected, you will be contacted for a 1st Round Interview.
-All interviews will take place virtually.
+All 1st round interviews will take place virtually.
 First round interviews last about 30 minutes and can include both technical and nontechnical questions.

-A small number of candidates will be invited to a series of 2nd Round Interviews during a 'Super Day'.
-Super Days will also be conducted in a virtual environment.
+A small number of candidates will then be invited to a series of 2nd Round Interviews during a 'Super Day'.
+Super Days will be conducted on-site.
 The day includes a series of 30 minute interviews, with each conversation focusing on technical and nontechnical questioning.